-Hertz Holdings has obtained stockholder approval of a reverse stock split at one of nine ratios, 1-for-2, 1-for-3, 1-for-4, 1-for-5, 1-for-6, 1-for-8, 1-for-10, 1-for-15 or 1-for-20, as determined by the board of directors.
+Prior to the Spin-Off, Hertz Holdings intends to seek stockholder approval of a reverse stock split with a ratio equal to an integral ratio between 1for-2 to 1-for-10, inclusive, as determined by the board of directors.
 The implementation of the reverse stock split would be effective immediately following the Spin-Off.
 The following summary describes certain material U.S. federal income tax consequences of the reverse stock split to United States holders (as defined above) of HERC Holdings common stock.
 See "-Reverse Stock Split."